 The reel to cutterbar clearance should always be checked following adjustments to reel tine pitch and reel fore-aft position.
-Refer to 5.8.1 Reel Clearance to Cutterbar, page 198.
+For instructions, refer to 5.8.1 Reel Clearance to Cutterbar, page 198.

-Refer to 3.6.2 Header Settings, page 42 for recommended reel tine pitch in specific crops and crop conditions.
+Refer to 3.6.2 Header Settings, page 41 for recommended reel tine pitch in specific crops and crop conditions.